MicrosoftLearning/dp-420-cosmos-db-dev/instructions/23-index-optimization.md

     > &#128221; You will re-use this terminal later in this exercise.
 It's important to leave the terminal open so you can compare the original and updated RU charges.

-## Update the indexing policy and re-run the .NET application
+## Update the indexing policy and rerun the .NET application

 This lab scenario will assume that our future queries focus primarily on the name and categoryName properties.
 To optimize for our large JSON item, you will exclude all other fields from the index by creating an indexing policy that starts by excluding all paths.
 Then the policy will selectively include specific paths.